Build Frontend

 ## Core UI components

-* [**Pages**](https://docs.heisenware.com/app-builder/build-frontend/pages-and-navigation): The individual screens or views of your application.
-You can create multiple pages and sub-pages to structure your app logically, then configure navigation elements to allow users to move between them.
+* [**Pages**](/app-builder/build-frontend/page-explorer.md): The individual screens of your App.
+Create multiple pages and subpages to structure your App logically, then configure navigation elements so Users can move between them.

 * [**Text, icons, and images**](/app-builder/build-frontend/text-icons-and-images.md): Mostly static elements used for branding, instructions, and non-interactive content.

-* [**PDF templates**](https://docs.heisenware.com/app-builder/build-frontend/pdf-template-editor): Visual layouts used to generate dynamic documents.
-You use the PDF template editor to map variables onto a document background, which is then populated by your backend logic.
+* [**PDF templates**](/app-builder/build-frontend/pdf-template-editor.md): Visual layouts used to generate dynamic documents.
+Map variables onto a document background, then populate them from your backend logic.

-* [**Theme**](https://docs.heisenware.com/app-builder/build-frontend/theme-editor)**:** The theme defines the global visual DNA of your app.
-It ensures a consistent look across all widgets and pages.
+* [**Theme**](/app-builder/build-frontend/theme-editor.md): The global visual DNA of your App.
+Ensures a consistent look across all Widgets and pages.

-The UI builder is where you turn backend logic into a functional, user-facing application.
-On your pages, you place static elements for context and dynamic widgets that are controlled and configured by your backend logic.
+The Frontend Builder is where you turn backend logic into a functional, user-facing App.
+On your pages, you place static elements for context and dynamic Widgets that are controlled and configured by your backend logic.

-You can build apps for any screen size and seamlessly switch the preview during the building process to ensure your layout works on everything from a smartphone to a large desktop monitor.
+You can build Apps for any screen size and switch the preview during the build process to make sure your layout works on everything from a smartphone to a large desktop monitor.

 ### Placing and moving elements